SUHAIL-TH/React-All/README.md

+will cover clean artiteture with node js and prisma
 ## What is Clean Architecture?

 Clean Architecture is a software design philosophy that separates concerns into layers, making your code: